aurora-sim/Aurora-WebUI/README.md

 ## Aurora-Sim Addon

-This release uses the v2.x release candidates of [Aurora-WebAPI](https://github.com/aurora-sim/Aurora-WebAPI)
+This release uses the v3.x release candidates of [Aurora-WebAPI](https://github.com/aurora-sim/Aurora-WebAPI)

-### Install WebUI via console
+### Install WebAPI via console
 1. Start Aurora.Server.exe (if you want to run in Grid mode) or Aurora.exe (if you want to run in StandAlone mode)
-2. Put into the console 'compile module gui' and browse to the WebUI directory in your Aurora-WebAPI download and open the build.am file.
+2. Put into the console 'compile module gui' and browse to the WebAPI directory in your Aurora-WebAPI download and open the build.am file.
 3. Follow the instructions on-screen and it will compile and install your module and you are all done with setup.

-### Install WebUI manually
+### Install WebAPI manually
-1. copy the WebUI directory into your ~/Aurora-Sim/addon-modules/ directory
+1. copy the WebAPI directory into your ~/Aurora-Sim/addon-modules/ directory
 2. Run runprebuild.bat

 ## Configuration

 ### For grid mode (running Aurora.Server.exe)
-Copy WebUI/WebUI.ini to your ~/Aurora-Sim/bin/ directory/AuroraServerConfiguration/Modules directory
+Copy WebAPI/WebAPI.ini to your ~/Aurora-Sim/bin/ directory/AuroraServerConfiguration/Modules directory

 ### For standalone mode (just running Aurora.exe)
-Copy WebUI/WebUI.ini to your ~/Aurora-Sim/bin/ directory/Configuration/Modules directory
+Copy WebAPI/WebAPI.ini to your ~/Aurora-Sim/bin/ directory/Configuration/Modules directory

-### Upgrading from older version of WebUI
+### Upgrading

+#### WebUI 1.x to WebUI 2.x
 * The *WireduxHandler* property is renamed **WebUIHandler**
 * The *WireduxHandler* value is renamed **WebUIHandler**
 * The *WireduxHandlerPort* property is renamed **WebUIHandlerPort**
 * The *WireduxHandlerPassword* property is renamed **WebUIHandlerPassword**
 * The *WireduxTextureServerPort* property is renamed **WebUIHandlerTextureServerPort**

+#### WebUI 2.x to WebAPI 3.x
+* The *Handlers* section is renamed **WebAPI**
+* The *WebUIHandler* property is renamed **Handler**
+* The *WebUIHandler* value is renamed **WebAPIHandler**
+* The *WebUIHandlerPort* property is renamed **Port**
+* The *WebUIHandlerTextureServerPort* property is renamed **TextureServerPort**
+* You'll need to use the **webapi get access token** console command to get the API access token for the account you're going to use with the API
+* You'll need to use the **webapi grant access** console command to give the desired level of access for the account you're going to use with the API

 # Admin Panel
 The Admin Panel is located at: